faraixyz/xyz.farai.im/content/blog/my-laptop-setup.md

 * [Microsoft Office](https://www.office.com) is what I need for work.
 If I wasn't getting it from my mom I would use [LibreOffice](https://www.libreoffice.org) instead but what to do.
 [Excel is fun though](/the-classics/micro/ms-excel.md).
 * [Thunderbird](https://www.thunderbird.net/) as a mail client, because Microsoft Outlook pissed me off.
 * [PDF24](https://www.pdf24.org/en/) provides a lot of useful tools for working with PDFs all for free.
 [It works online too](https://tools.pdf24.org/en/).
 I should write about it someday.
 * [WhatsApp](https://www.whatsapp.com/download) to receive Whatsapp chats from the work phone.
+For my own chats I use [Whatsapp Web](https://web.whatsapp.com)

 ### Programming